boolesrings/Simple-post-listing-wordpress-plugin/readme.txt

 The output can then be further formatted using CSS.
-We recommend the plugin [Improved Simpler CSS](http://wordpress.org/extend/plugins/imporved-simpler-css/) for quickly styling your upcoming events list (and your site)!
+We recommend the plugin [Improved Simpler CSS](http://wordpress.org/extend/plugins/imporved-simpler-css/) for quickly styling your post list (and your site)!

 Report bugs, give feedback, or fork this plugin on [GitHub](http://github.com/scoskey/Simple-post-listing-wordpress-plugin).